benboda/BenBodas_Portfolio/README.md

 ## [Project 2: Customer Churn Project](https://github.com/benboda/CustomerChurnProject.git)

-This was a project I found online to learn more about neural networks.
+I found this project online and did it to learn more about neural networks.
 It was really fun and educational and I documented some of my main learning points throughout the code to refer back to when needed.
 My findings/inferences are documented throughout the code.

 ## [Project 3: Analyzing Real Estate Prices from Indian Cities](https://github.com/benboda/Real_Estate_Price_Prediction_Project.git)

-This was a project I did to further my comfort level with EDA as well as running a linear regression machine learning model and comparing it to other possible models for their accuracy.
+I did this project to further my comfort level with EDA as well as running a linear regression machine learning model and comparing it to other possible models for their accuracy.